nielswitte/OpenSim-CMS/docs/20_Installation/01_Installation.md

 # Linux
 Some of the functions for the processing of documents and presentations rely on `pdftoppm`.
 This program, located in `poppler-utils`, needs to be installed on your Linux server for conversion of PDF to images to work.

+On Ubuntu this can be done by using: `apt-get isntall poppler-utils`.

 # Apache
 Apache requires `mod_rewrite` and optionally `mod_expires`.
 In addition PHP 5.4 or higher is required with XML and GD support.